 Team | Supplier Thank You | Drawings | Supplier Product /Contact Information | Technology Systems | Environmental Performance Review | Photo Gallery | Videos

-Phil Kean of Winter Park, Fla., the architect and builder of the 2012 home, seeks to honor the architecture of the past while taking advantage of current technologies and design trends.
-Kean is focusing on functional and transitional spaces and attention to detail instead of square footage and the design uses space efficiently to create a calm and serene living environment.
+Phil Kean of Winter Park, Fla., the architect and builder of the 2012 home, sought to honor the architecture of the past while taking advantage of current technologies and design trends.
+Kean focused on functional and transitional spaces and attention to detail instead of square footage, and the design uses space efficiently to create a calm and serene living environment.

-The latest green building products and methods are factored into every aspect of the home’s design.
-Kean designed the home to achieve “emerald” status under the green building certification process administered by Home Innovation Research Labs and based on principles set forth in the ICC 700-2008 National Green Building Standard™ certified by ANSI - "Emerald" is the highest of the four levels of achievement a home can attain.
+The latest green building products and methods were factored into every aspect of the home’s design.
+Kean designed the home to achieve “Emerald” status under the green building certification process administered by Home Innovation Research Labs and based on principles set forth in the ICC 700-2008 National Green Building Standard™ approved by ANSI.
+Emerald is the highest of the four levels of achievement a home can attain.

 TNAH 2012 Certifications:

-Now in its 29th year, The New American Home (TNAH) is constructed annually in conjunction with the National Association of Home Builders (NAHB) International Builders’ Show to showcase innovative construction technologies and the latest building products.
+Now in its 29th year, The New American Home (TNAH) is constructed in conjunction with the NAHB International Builders’ Show to showcase innovative construction technologies and the latest building products.

 NAHB and Hanley Wood’s Builder magazine co-sponsor the show home.